 Table 2 shows that most of Palm Desert's residents live within a quarter mile of at least one HIN segment, and these residents are slightly more likely to live in poverty or (if they are part of the working population) to commute to work via walking, biking, or public transit.
+Improvements to the High Injury Network, therefore, would disproportionately benefit people who rely the most on these forms of transportation and may have fewer options available to them.

-Figure 6: Proportional Allocation Process Illustration
+Figure 4: Proportional Allocation Process Illustration